General Information for Families

 Driving and Parking

 Parking on campus is a privilege that can be revoked if abused.
 Cars parked in unauthorized areas or in staff parking areas can be ticketed at the expense of the owner or driver.
 You must stop for school busses whether on the campus or busses pulling onto Hoquiam.
-No driving faster than 10mph or or any unsafe driving on campus.
+No driving faster than 10mph or any unsafe driving on campus.
+Improper operation of a motor vehicle on or around school campus will result in suspension of parking privileges and/ or other disciplinary measures.

 Student Parking:

-- West lot (back of the building behind 700 wing))
+- West lot (back of the building behind 700 wing)

-- Tennis Court Parking lot (previously called overflow)
+- Tennis Court Parking lot

 Additional information:

-All visitor lots will remain in front of school, west parking lots, and in east lot.
-Visitor lots are only for visitors and substitute teachers.
+- All visitor lots will remain in front of school, west parking lots, and in east lot.

-Handicapped parking stalls by PERMIT ONLY.
+Disabled/Accessible parking stalls are by PERMIT ONLY.

 Parking of student vehicles will be permitted only in the student parking lots.
 Students parked in a staff lot, visitor parking area, or parked illegally will be subject to disciplinary action and/or fine.